The Private Equity Review: Italy

 The transposition of the AIFMD into law did not significantly alter the regulatory framework that was applicable to private equity and other alternative funds beforehand.
 Collective portfolio management was already a regulated activity requiring prior authorisation, and the conditions to meet for the release of the authorisation were substantially similar to those applying under the AIFMD.
-This framework applied to both open-end harmonised funds under EU directives (UCITS) and other funds including private equity funds (alternative investment funds or AIFs).
+This framework applied to both open-end harmonised funds under EU directives (UCITS) and other funds, including private equity funds (alternative investment funds (AIFs)).
 However, the definition of collective portfolio management was narrow before the implementation of the AIFMD as it only covered contractual funds and SICAVs, so non-UCITS funds could be established also as unregulated structures.
 Over time, this gave birth to a number of funds set up as corporate vehicles under ordinary company law.

 Because the AIFMD applies to all AIF managers (AIFMs) irrespective of the legal nature of AIFs, this regulatory framework changed with the implementation of the AIFMD.
 AIFs may now be established in contractual or corporate form, both structures being regulated by law.
-Also, in implementing the AIFMD, Italy gold-plated its provisions regulating sub-threshold AIFMs9 by requiring all AIF managers to be authorised (with limited regulatory differences between full-scope and sub-threshold managers).
+Also, in implementing the AIFMD, Italy gold-plated its provisions regulating sub-threshold AIFMs7 by requiring all AIF managers to be authorised (with limited regulatory differences between full-scope and sub-threshold managers).

 The regulatory regime applicable to all AIFs requires the appointment of a depositary carrying out safekeeping and other functions in accordance with the AIFMD.
 Only Italian banks and investment firms (or local branches of EU banks and investment firms) can be authorised by the Bank of Italy to carry out depositary functions.
 An important distinction between AIFs is based on their permitted investors.
-If the governing rules of an AIF limit them to certain qualifying investors,10 the AIF (a reserved AIF) is subject to a more flexible regulatory regime.
+If the governing rules of an AIF limit them to certain qualifying investors,8 the AIF (a reserved AIF) is subject to a more flexible regulatory regime.
 In particular: (1) commitments to a reserved AIF may be drawn down on an as-needed basis; (2) its constitutive documents are not subject to the prior approval of the Bank of Italy; and (3) the Bank of Italy provisions on limitation and diversification of risk concerning the generality of AIFs do not apply.
-The governing documents of a reserved AIF must contain provisions setting forth, among other things, its investment restrictions, the maximum level of leverage the AIF can employ and the types and sources of permitted leverage.
+The governing documents of a reserved AIF must contain provisions setting out, among other things, its investment restrictions, the maximum level of leverage the AIF can employ and the types and sources of permitted leverage.

 Main legal and regulatory provisions